umer7/VDCNN/README.md

 Keras Implementation of Very Deep Convolutional Neural Network for Text Classification.

 ## Note
-This is the clone of orignal repository of VDCNN which is a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN including the Data for Training and Testing.
+This repository include a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN including the Data for Training and Testing. you can find the orignal repo in reference

 Note: Temporal batch norm not implemented.
 "Temp batch norm applies same kind of regularization as batch norm, except that the activations in a mini-batch are jointly normalized over temporal instead of spatial locations."
 Right now this project is using regular Tensorflow batch normalization only.